ClinSeq/autoseq-snakemake/docs/quick_start.md

     /path/to/project_name/sample_lists/clinseqBarcodes_`date "+%Y-%m-%d"`.txt
 ```

-**Step 2:** Creating config file.
+**Step 2:** Creating hte Config File.
-Once you have created the sample list file as mentioned above, you can use `autoseq config` command to create the config file.
+Once you have created the sample list file as described above, use the `autoseq config` command to generate the config file:

 ```
-mkdir -p /path/to/config/$(date "+%Y-%m-%d")
+mkdir -p /path/to/project_name/config/$(date "+%Y-%m-%d")

 screen -S autoseq_run
 conda activate autoseq
-autoseq config --outdir /path/to/config/$(date "+%Y-%m-%d") \
+autoseq config --outdir /path/to/project_name/config/$(date "+%Y-%m-%d") \
     /path/to/project_name/sample_lists/clinseqBarcodes_$(date "+%Y-%m-%d").txt
 ```

-The above command will create a directory in today's date, and then create input config file in `/path/to/config/YYYY-MM-DD/`.
-This config file is then used by autoseq pipeline along with reference config file to launch samples.
+The above command will create a directory with today's date and generate an input config file in `/path/to/project_name/config/YYYY-MM-DD/`.
+This config file will be used by the Autoseq pipeline in conjunction with the reference config file to launch the samples.

 ### Launching pipeline with Singularity

-It is highly recommended to launch autoseq using singularity because all the required dependencies has been containerized, so that the pipeline can run more consistently compared to running the pipeline using conda environment.
+It is highly recommended to launch Autoseq using Singularity, as all required dependencies have been containerized, allowing the pipeline to run more consistently compared to using a Conda environment.

-To use singularity, first you need to build the containers for each tool.
-We have written a seperate script to build all the required singularity images, for which, you can use the following code.
+To use Singularity, you first need to build the containers for each tool.
+We have provided a separate script to build all the necessary Singularity images, which you can do using the following commands:

 ```
 git clone https://github.com/ClinSeq/autoseq-docker.git